Trajectory

 Track assembly

-More than 1,100 km of track (between double track and single track) in High Speed, almost 600 km of single track in Conventional and more than 100 km of single track in Narrow Gauge.
+More than 1,150 km of high-speed track, almost 600 km of single conventional track, and more than 100 km of single narrow-gauge track.

 • Maintenance